Google's New 'Plus Codes' Are An Open Source, Global Alternative To Street Addresses - Slashdot

 Street addresses work when there is a street to address.

 In some countries, the streets literally have no name - Japan springs to mind.
 In Japan, the blocks have names and the streets are just the space between the blocks.
 Asking someone what street they live on is the same as asking someone here what is the name of the block you live on?
-Then the numbers sometimes go in order around the block, except there are often gaps where two properties have been merged, or numbers out of order where one property has b
+Then the numbers sometimes go in order around the block, except there are often gaps where two properties have been merged, or numbers out of order where one property has been subdivided.
+In other countries, there are no streets.
+There are paths, there are tracks, but there may not be a street with a name.

 Japan has addresses, they just aren't street addresses.
 But they work and are unique, and unless you are a web form developer who thinks the whole world has middle names, states and zip codes, no problem that needs solving exists.
 They just have a different system.

 Many countries have their own variations of systems.
 Whether street numbers are sequential or even/odd divided upon the two sides.
-If different entrances to the same building get different numbers, or an entrance designator (e.g. in Vienna you ver
+If different entrances to the same building get different numbers, or an entrance designator (e.g. in Vienna you very often get a street address like Somestreet 5/2 where the

 Re: (Score:2)